ssieb/esphome_components/victron/README.md

 The `uart_id` is optional.

 All sensors are optional.

-The available sensors are:
+The available numeric sensors are:
 - `max_power_yesterday`
 - `max_power_today`
 - `yield_total`